Having a tax plan in place before 30 June will enable you to make strategic decisions to maximise your returns come tax time.

 If you are expecting to have a higher income this financial year, compared to your projections/expectations for the next financial year, you can talk to your accountant to consider:

 - Taking advantage of the instant asset write-off, which enables you to immediately deduct assets you purchase for your business costing less than the associated threshold (whether the asset is purchased new or second-hand).
-This opportunity will be available until 30 June 2020.
-Thresholds have changed over the past few years so check the ATO website for full details.
+Thresholds have changed over the past few years, and will reduce to $1000 from 1 July 2020, so check the ATO website for full details.

 - Reviewing and postponing some of your invoicing for the current tax year, if appropriate.